Taking Care of Sterling Silver

 When storing for long periods, do not expose it to hot lights because the heat from the light can crack the opal stones.

-Cleaning Methods: Clean your fire opal with a soft brush and warm soapy water.
-Do not use chemical cleaners and ultrasonic cleaners.
-If you have a rare type of opal such as Tintenbar Opal, keeping it in water helps prevent cracking, but if you have Opal Triplets and Opal Doublets, these should never be kept in water.
+Cleaning Methods: Do not use chemical cleaners and ultrasonic cleaners.
+Important, if you have Opal Triplets and Opal Doublets, these should never be kept in water.